Our Textile Ecosystem Network

 One of the foundational tasks for a Fibershed affiliate requires us to pull together a network of farmers, growers, makers, artists, weavers, etc. This mapped network will give us as a community easy to access resources if we need wool to make fabric or if we need someone to make that fabric for us.
 This network has the potential to become a vast collection of resources for southeast Ohio fiber artists and growers, making the connections necessary to move forward sustainably.

-As we know from the alarming photos of textile waste dumped in Ghana and Kenya, this is a uniquely American problem.
+As we know from the alarming photos of textile waste dumped in Ghana and Kenya, this is a uniquely American issue.
 Fast fashion has not shown it can sufficiently deal with the problem of throw-away clothing.
-However, one way to combat it is not to buy it, but to make or repair your clothes yourself.
-These skills and materials needed to make and repair clothing have become scarce because of fast fashion.
+However, one way to combat it is not to buy it, but instead to make or repair your clothes yourself.
+These skills and the materials needed to make and repair clothing have become scarce because of the long term effects of fast fashion.

-We haven’t had to find fabric or sew or repair or knit our clothing in at least a generation.
+We haven’t had to find fabric or sew or repair or knit our clothing in at least a couple generations.
 We now realize how important these skills are to our very survival.
-This shift in mindset has moved many of our society’s young toward learning new skill sets that are not taught in school anymore.
-Does anyone remember Home-Ec?
+This shift in mindset has moved many of our society’s young people toward learning new skill sets that are not taught in school anymore.
+Does anyone remember HomeEc?
 Those classes disappeared at least a decade or so ago.

 Discover more from Southeast Ohio Fibershed